-In 1996, Amoco Corporation purchased a lot in Penndel, Pennsylvania which contained a restaurant topped by a Lockheed C-121 Constellation aircraft.
+In 1996, Amoco Corporation purchased a lot in Penndel, Pennsylvania, which contained a restaurant topped by a Lockheed C-121 Constellation aircraft.
 Realizing the historical significance of the plane, Amoco offered the plane to the Air Mobility Command Museum.
-It was transported to the museum in December of 1997 and is now completey restored.
+It was transported to the museum in December of 1997 and is now completely restored.

 Howard Hughes was one of the driving forces behind the design of the Lockheed Constellation commercial transport.
-During WWII, the USAAF purchased 22 early model Constellations which were designated as C-69s.
-At the end of the war, the USAAF decided to standardize on the Douglas C-54 as its four-engine transport of choice, and promptly declared most of the C-69s as surplus.
-Production of the basic design was turned over to the civil markets, which lead to the famous Constellation series of airliners.
+During WWII, the USAAF purchased 22 early- model Constellations which were designated C-69s.
+At the end of the war, the USAAF decided to standardize the Douglas C-54 as its four-engine transport of choice and promptly declared most of the C-69s as surplus.
+Production of the basic design was turned over to the civilian markets which lead to the famous Constellation series of airliners.

-The C-121A was the military variation of commercial Model 749 Constellation.
+The C-121A was the military variation of the commercial Model 749 Constellation.
 Between 1948 and 1955 the USAF ordered 150 C-121As for use as cargo/passenger carriers, executive transports, and airborne early warning aircraft.
-As a troop carrier, they could carry a maximum of 44 passengers.
+As a troop carrier they could carry a maximum of 44 passengers.

-Most C-121As were later converted into the VC-121A VIP transport configuration for use by top ranking officials such as Generals MacArthur and Eisenhower.
+Most C-121As were later converted to the VC-121A VIP transport configuration for use by top-ranking officials such as Generals MacArthur and Eisenhower.
 The lone VC-121E Constellation (#53-7885) was named “Columbine III” and was used throughout the Eisenhower Administration as Air Force One.